raimund-buehler/face-detection-pipeline/README.md

 # Face Detection & Gaze Analysis Pipeline

-Code for a mobile eye-tracking study of social gaze during live conversation.
+Code for a computer-vision assisted eye-tracking study of social gaze during live conversation.
 Participants wore a head-mounted eye tracker while talking to another person, so the region to be measured — the partner's face — moves continuously in the scene camera.
 There is no static area of interest to draw.